rialDave/Streamlabs-Chatbot-Randombeer/README.md

 # How to use

-This will come a little later, when this baby is "stable at 0.0.2
+This will come a little later, when this baby is "stable"

 # Changelog